Blacklist is a list of IP addresses that have been blocked by an email provider or spam filter for phishing and spam.

-If your IP address is on the black list, then the mailing will not be sent or will have to go through additional spam filters.
+If your IP address is on the blacklist, then the mailing will not be sent or will have to go through additional spam filters.
 According to Forrester Research, spam messages make up 67% of all email traffic.
 That is why ISPs should protect their clients from these types of messages.
 This can be achieved by filtering messages and checking the legality of the mail delivery.
-Using black lists, the ISPs can reduce the amount of spam messages in their networks.
+Using blacklists, the ISPs can reduce the number of spam messages in their networks.

-Email providers use black lists that are compiled on the basis of publicly available information and internal ISP data.
-The black lists use different spam identification algorithms, for example "unwanted email."
-If you send "unwanted email" and it collects a lot of spam complaints, then there is a high probability that you will get onto the black list.
+Email providers use blacklists that created based on publicly available information and internal ISP data.
+The blacklists use different spam identification algorithms, for example, "unwanted email."
+If you send "unwanted email" and it collects a lot of spam complaints, then there is a high probability that you will get onto the blacklist.

-- That it a guide on how to reduce the risk of getting blacklisted.
+- Here is a guide on how to reduce the risk of getting blacklisted.

-- This article on our blog covers all aspects of blacklisting including they way it works, how to check your IP address, and methods to get removed from it.
+- This article on our blog covers all aspects of blacklisting, including the way it works, how to check your IP address, and methods to get removed from it.